kyverno/website/content/en/blog/general/introducing-kyverno-envoy-plugin/index.md

 ## Conclusion

-This blog post demonstrated how the Kyverno-Envoy-Plugin can be effectively used to make external authorization decisions for incoming requests in a microservice architecture.
+This blog post demonstrates how the Kyverno-Envoy plugin can be effectively used to make external authorization decisions for incoming requests in a microservice architecture.
 By leveraging the power of Kyverno policies and Envoy's External Authorization filter, you can achieve fine-grained, context-aware access control without modifying your application code.
 This approach not only simplifies the management of security policies but also enhances the security posture of your services by ensuring that authorization checks are consistently applied across your microservices.

 The Kyverno-Envoy-Plugin provides a robust solution for organizations looking to enforce policy-driven access controls in their service meshes.
 By following the steps outlined in this guide, you can easily deploy and configure the plugin, allowing you to take full advantage of Kyverno's policy capabilities in conjunction with Envoy's powerful proxy features.